-Almost all sites have unprotected sides and edges, wall openings or floor holes at some point during construction.
+Unprotected sides and edges, wall openings or floor holes can be very common.
 If these sides and openings are not protected, injuries from falls or falling objects may result.
-Use at least one of the following whenever you are exposed to a fall of 6 feet or more above a lower level:
+Use at least one of the following whenever you are exposed to a fall or six feet or more above a lower level:

-- · Guardrail systems
+- Guardrail systems

 - Safety net systems

 - Fall arrest systems